sporksmith/walking-onions-wip/specs/01-intro.md

 client know about every relay on the network.

-This proposal will elaborate on the original Walking Onions idea, proving enough detail to allow multiple compatible implementations.
+This proposal will elaborate on the original Walking Onions idea, and should provide enough detail to allow multiple compatible implementations.
 In this introduction, I'll start by summarizing the key ideas of Walking Onions, and then outline how the rest of this proposal will be structured.

 ## Remind me about Walking Onions again?

 With Tor's current design, every client downloads and refreshes a set of directory documents that describe the authorities' views about every single relay on the Tor network.
-This requiment makes clients' impact on the network grow quadradically, since the directory grows linearly with number of relays, and it is downloaded a number of times that grows linearly with the number of clients.
+This requiment makes clients' impact on the network grow quadratically, since the directory grows linearly with number of relays, and it is downloaded a number of times that grows linearly with the number of clients.
-Additionally, low-bandwidth clients and bootstrapping clients spend a disproportionate amount of their time bootstrapping and loading directory information.
+Additionally, low-bandwidth clients and bootstrapping clients spend a disproportionate amount of their bandwidth bootstrapping and loading directory information.

 With these drawbacks, why does Tor still require clients to